-The bill provides that a permit holder, when stopped by a law enforcement officer, would be required to immediately disclose to the officer that the permit holder is carrying a handgun in public and display proof of liability insurance.
+The committee substitute provides that a permit holder, when stopped or detained by a law enforcement officer while publicly carrying the handgun or transporting it in a motor vehicle, would be required to immediately disclose to the officer that the permit holder is carrying or transporting a handgun and display the permit to carry a handgun.
 A person who fails to disclose to a law enforcement officer that the person is carrying a handgun would be guilty of a fourth degree crime.
-A person who fails to display a permit to carry a handgun would be guilty of a disorderly persons offense and subject to a \$100 fine and guilty of a crime of the fourth degree for a second or subsequent offense.
+A person who fails to display a permit to carry a handgun would be guilty of a disorderly persons offense and subject to a \$100 fine for a first offense and guilty of a crime of the fourth degree for a second or subsequent offense.
 In addition, a permit holder who is carrying a handgun in public and is detained by a law enforcement officer as part of a criminal investigation would be required to provide the handgun to the officer for the purposes of inspection.
 A person who fails to provide the handgun would be guilty of a crime of the fourth degree.

-The bill also delineates places in which a person would be prohibited from carrying a handgun.
-Under the bill, it would be a third degree crime to carry any firearm or weapon in the following locations:
+The committee substitute also delineates places in which a person would be prohibited from carrying a firearm or destructive device.
+The committee substitute clarifies that it would be a de minimis infraction for which a person would not be prosecuted if the entry onto one of the prohibited locations was a brief, incidental entry onto property.
+Under the committee substitute, it would be a third degree crime to carry any firearm or destructive device in the following locations: